sealcode/sealious/docs/reference.md

  * `accept: ()=>void` - call it if the `new_value` is a correct value
  * `reject: (error_message: String)=>void` - call it if the `new_value` is not a correct value.
  * `context: Context` - a Context object representing the context in which the value was submitted.
 The field-type may or may not take context into consideration.
- * `params: Object` - an object representing the params given to the FieldDeclaration which referenced our current field-type
+ * `params: Object` - an object representing the [params passed to the field declaration](#field-type-parameters) referencing this field type
  * `new_value: Any` - Represents the value to be checked.
 Usually directly represents user input.
  * `old_value: Any` - represents the value previously residing in in a field that this field-type is assigned to.
 This argument can be used e. g. for creating a field type that accepts only values that are higher than the current value.